Improving Stance Detection by Leveraging Measurement Knowledge from Social Sciences: A Case Study of Dutch Political Tweets and Traditional Gender Role Division: Experiments

-We finetune BERTje, a pretrained Dutch BERT model~\cite{devries2019bertje}, on the SICK-NL dataset, using 9,345 pairs for training and the rest for validation.
-We use the same hyperparameters as~\cite{wijnholds-etal-2021-sicknl}.
-See \S \ref{sec:appendix:reprodu} for more computational details.
-Next, we apply the finetuned BERTje model to the dataset of Dutch political tweets where the goal is to predict whether a tweet entails a hypothesis (i.e., a stance towards traditional gender role division).
+Due to the lack of labeled Dutch stance detection datasets, we choose to fine-tune a TER classifier on the available SICK-NL dataset, and subsequently apply the trained classifier to perform zero-shot prediction of stances towards traditional gender role division.
+Specifically, we fine-tune BERTje, a pretrained Dutch BERT model~\cite{devries2019bertje}, on the SICK-NL dataset, using 9,345 pairs for training and the rest for validation.
+We use the same hyperparameters as \cite{wijnholds-etal-2021-sicknl}.
+See Appendix~\ref{app:chap7:reprodu} for more computational details.
+Next, we apply the fine-tuned BERTje model to our dataset of Dutch political tweets, where the goal is to predict whether a tweet entails a hypothesis (i.e., a stance towards traditional gender role division).
 We use two types of hypotheses.
-The first is a simple description: ``I am in favour of traditional gender role division''.
-The second consists of the 11 survey items about traditional gender role division from the LISS panel.
+The first is a simple statement (in Dutch): ``I am in favour of traditional gender role division''.
+The second consists of the 11 survey items about traditional gender role division from the LISS panel (also in Dutch).
+See Section~\ref{app:chap7:survey} for more information about the construction of hypotheses.